 Premises seeking a gambling licence are required to pay a fee.
-See the table of fees.
+Table of fees will be available shortly.

 Interested parties relate to people living sufficiently close to the premises as to be likely affected by the authorised activities.
 It also relates to those with business interests that might be affected.
 Interested parties include people representing residents or businesses.